Building Phylogenetic Trees Tutorial

-In this tutorial, you will use Geneious to investigate the evolutionary origins of human immunodeficiency viruses (HIVs) using molecular phylogenetic tools.
-You will learn how to build a phylogenetic tree from a sequence alignment and how to view and manipulate the tree to answer questions on the origins of HIV-1.
+Investigate the evolutionary origins of human immunodeficiency viruses (HIVs) using molecular phylogenetic tools.
+You will learn how to align sequences and build a phylogenetic tree, as well as how to view and manipulate the tree.

-This alignment contains sequences from various African primate species known to be infected with different SIVs.
+The sequences in this tutorial come from various African primate species known to be infected with different SIVs.
 There are also three non-African species, all from Asia, that have been infected with SIVs in captivity: the pig-tailed macaque, the rhesus macaque and the stump-tailed macaque.
 The SIVs from all of these primate species are referred to by the three-letter code given with each picture.
 For example, the SIV from the sooty mangabey is called SIVSMM and the sequence in the alignment or tree is labelled SIV-SMM.

 Cercopithecus mona mona [denti]